grafana/explore-profiles/docs/GRAFANA-CROSS-DEVELOPMENT.md

-# Developing the Pyroscope app plugin with a local version of Grafana
+# Developing the Explore Profiles plugin with a local version of Grafana

 In some cases, you might want to: